-From its beginning, The Food Bank of Waterloo Region (The Food Bank) has been a community-based organization striving to build effective partnerships within Waterloo Region.
+From the beginning, The Food Bank of Waterloo Region (The Food Bank) has been a community-based organization striving to build effective partnerships within Waterloo Region.
 We work collaboratively with community programs and agency partners, as part of the Community Food Assistance Network, to provide food and other vital supports to people in need.

 Today, The Food Bank of Waterloo Region provides: